 Organic Fruit Growers Association This trade alliance centered in the Upper Midwest was organized in part to give organic fruit growers a voice in national policy.
 The OFGA list-serve forum explores the full gamut of questions that come up in the organic orchard.
 Experienced growers are involved here as well as folks initiating a community orchard effort.
-Write to sign up.
+You get to sign up by joining the association.

 NAFEX The North American Fruit Explorers isn't necessarily organic or commercial but many, many avid fruit growers will tackle questions about all manners of fruits.
 Truly, from paw paws to gobi berries!
 Members can access the quarterly newsletter via nafex.org, while anyone may participate in associated web discussions by registering at lists.ibiblio.org/mailman/listinfo/nafex.

-The Growing Fruit Forum has a number of dedicated IPM growers who engage in useful horticultural perspective now and again.
+The Growing Fruit Forum has a number of dedicated IPM growers who engage in useful horticultural perspective.
 Thanks go to Scott Smith for keeping these discussions to task!

 Workshops and Conferences

 You'll find a listing of upcoming happenings that specifically speak to the growing of healthy fruit on our Online Events Calendar.
 Help us keep tabs on regional group activities and holistic research offerings.
-Those interested in meeting up with Michael Phillips can check his schedule of speaking events (at his farm website) for conference presentations as well as all-day apple intensives held in the growing season.
+Those interested in meeting up with Michael Phillips can check his schedule of speaking events for conference presentations as well as regional orchard intensives held in the growing season.